CHILDREN OF METROPOLIS

 RE-INVENTIONS: Educational Show for School Matinees

-Re-Inventions is a production developed for school matinees presented in theatres, and is frequently an add-on to the presentation of the 90-minute wordless SCRAP•ARTS•MUSIC show.
+Re-Inventions is a highly-interactive educational production that ties into the STE(A)M curriculum and is developed for school matinees presented in theatres.
+It is a frequent add-on to the presentation of Children of Metropolis.

 Re-inventions is a 55-minute educational show by Gregory Kozak and Justine Murdy, the artistic directors of Scrap Arts Music, Canada’s internationally-acclaimed invented instrument, power percussion company Scrap Arts Music.